I specialise in delivering personal safety training, modern karate practice, and writing about self protection and the martial arts.

-My teaching draws together personal and professional experience of aggressive and violent situations alongside concepts drawn from the written works of some of the other leading authorities in the field, insights from law enforcement and close protection, as well as research of the regular reports produced by agencies such as the UK Home Office, Cardiff University’s Violence in Society Research Group, and the FBI.
+My teaching draws together personal and professional experience of aggressive and violent situations and abuse alongside concepts drawn from the written works of some of the other leading authorities in their fields.
+I also use insights from law enforcement alongside research of the regular reports produced by agencies like the UK Home Office, the VSRG, and the FBI.

-Discover your limits.
-Then change them.
+Discover your limits, then change them.